-One cannot enter the grounds of any of The Early Learning Centre family of schools without being moved by their beauty and scale and experiencing a palpable sense of potential.
+One cannot enter the grounds of any of the elc family of schools without being moved by their beauty and scale and experiencing a palpable sense of potential.
 A garden for learning awaits these children who come to us from more than 30 countries.

 Within the ‘natural environment’ some spaces are open, others private, allowing them to play games together or find a sanctuary when they need a little time to themselves.
 Flowers, trees and plants embrace the ‘built environment’ that provides the setting for the activities underway and send a clear message to the children that this is a place where the adults care about the environment, the school, and them.